Programme

 Panel 11-12.15 in Sofia Auditorium.
 Follow the online stream here.

-In this panel discussion Rev. Dr. Kuzipa Nalwamba from the World Council of Churches, Ms. Riina Nguyen from Orthodox Church Aid and Missions Filantropia and bishop Sani-Ibrahim Azar from the Evangelical Lutheran Church in Jordan and the Holy Land (ELCJHL) will come together to discuss the theme of the day.
+In this panel discussion Rev. Dr. Kuzipa Nalwamba from the World Council of Churches, Bishop Sani-Ibrahim Azar from the Evangelical Lutheran Church in Jordan and the Holy Land (ELCJHL) and Ms. Riina Nguyen from Orthodox Church Aid and Missions Filantropia will come together to discuss the theme of the day.
 The panel is moderated by Rev. Vesa Häkkinen from the Evangelical Lutheran Church of Finland.

 Workshops on Wednesday